Kevin Kline: 1982–1999: Breakthrough and stardom

 Kline finally ventured into film in 1982 in Sophie's Choice.
 He won the coveted role of the tormented and moody Nathan opposite Meryl Streep.
 The New York Times film critic Janet Maslin wrote of Kline's performance, "Mr. Kline, whose Nathan convincingly demonstrates the greatest of tenderness toward Sophie, is also called upon to rail at her mercilessly.
 In the tender scenes Mr. Kline makes himself very appealing; in the cruel ones, he does the best he can to affect a viciousness that, even on the page, seemed less than fully convincing."
-Streep won an Academy Award for her performance, and Kline was nominated for a 1983 Golden Globe award (New Star of the Year) and BAFTA Award for Most Outstanding Newcomer To Film.
+Kline was nominated for the Golden Globe Award for New Star of the Year – Actor and the BAFTA Award for Most Outstanding Newcomer To Film.

 During the 1980s and early to mid-1990s, Kline made several films with director Lawrence Kasdan, starting with The Big Chill (1983).
 The film revolves around friends from college reuniting after the death of a friend.
 Kline co-stars alongside Glenn Close, Jeff Goldblum, and William Hurt.
 The film was a critical and commercial success.
 He reunited with Kasdan with the western film Silverado (1985) where he starred with Kevin Costner, Rosanna Arquette, and John Cleese.
 He then portrayed Donald Woods in Richard Attenborough's Cry Freedom (1987) opposite Denzel Washington about the friendship between activist Stephen Biko and editor Donald Woods.

 Newsday critic Lynn Darling wrote on July 13, 1988, that Kline "has proved himself to be one of the most talented and versatile American actors of his generation."
-In 1989, Kline won an Academy Award for Best Supporting Actor for his role in the British comedy A Fish Called Wanda, where he played a painfully inept American ex-CIA thug opposite John Cleese's genteel British barrister and Jamie Lee Curtis' femme fatale/con woman.
+In 1989, Kline played a painfully inept American ex-CIA thug in the British comedy A Fish Called Wanda, opposite John Cleese's genteel British barrister and Jamie Lee Curtis' femme fatale/con woman.
+For his performance, he was nominated for the BAFTA Award for Best Actor in a Leading Role and won the Academy Award for Best Supporting Actor.
 In 2000, the American Film Institute ranked the film 21st on AFI's 100 Years...
 100 Laughs.
 Kline continued to take comedic and dramatic roles in The January Man (1989), I Love You to Death (1990), Soapdish (1991), Grand Canyon (1991), Chaplin (1992), and French Kiss (1995).